Brabazon Trophy

 The English Men's Open Amateur Stroke Play Championship for the Brabazon Trophy is the national amateur stroke play golf championship in England (although entry is open to overseas golfers).
-It has been played annually since 1947 and is organised by the England Golf.
+It has been played annually since 1947 and is organised by England Golf.

 The format is 72 hole stroke play contested over four days.
 After 36 holes the leading 60 competitors and ties play a further 36 holes over the final two days.

 History

 In March 1938, John Moore-Brabazon was elected president of the English Golf Union.
 Early in 1939 a new EGU competition was announced, with a trophy presented by Moore-Brabazon.
 The event was to be a 72-hole strokeplay tournament to be played at Royal Liverpool from 4 to 6 October.
 Because of the start of World War II the event was cancelled.
 The idea was revived after the war and was first played in 1947 at Royal Birkdale Golf Club, called the English Golf Union president's trophy.
 It was won by Duncan Sutherland following an 18-hole playoff.

 Before the 1948 event, the official name of the tournament was changed to the Brabazon Trophy, named after Moore-Brabazon, who had become Lord Brabazon in 1942.
 It was played at Royal Lytham and was won by Charlie Stowe, 7 strokes ahead of Gerald Micklem.

 The first few events were, like the English Amateur, restricted to English golfers, but from 1951 it became an open event, amateur golfers from any part of the world being able to play.

 Initially an 18-hole playoff was used if two or more players were tied after the 72 holes.
 However, after the 1963 event, playoffs were abandoned and the trophy was shared.
 The last tie was in 2007.
 Ties are now decided by a sudden-death playoff.

 The first player to successfully defend the trophy was Ronnie White in 1950 and 1951, a feat which has been matched a further five times, Philip Scrutton (1954–55), Michael Bonallack (outright in 1968 and tied in 1969), Rodney Foster (tied 1969 and outright 1970), Gary Evans (tied 1990–91) and Neil Raymond (2011–12).